ThunderFly-aerospace/docs/avionics/TFI2CADT01/index.md

 ### Determining the new address of the I2C device

 The new device address which should be called by the master could be calculated by doing XOR with the TFI2CADT01 port address and original device address.
 The result is the new device address.
-You can use an [online calculator](https://xor.pw/) to do that.
-Another approach is determining the new address heuristically by use of the `i2cdetect` command or similar.
+You can use an [online calculator](https://xor.pw/).
+Another approach is determining the new address heuristically using the `i2cdetect` command or similar command.

 ## Example of usage